qinyu631-boop/qinyu631-boop.github.io/_pages/about.md

   - /about.html
 ---

 I am **Yu Qin (秦宇)**, a PhD in Economics at the University of Southampton, supervised by **Professor Corrado Giulietti** and **Professor Jackie Wahba**.
-I work in applied microeconomics, with a focus on how environmental and social factors shape economic behaviour and wellbeing.
-My research spans environmental economics, labour economics, migration, and health, and I am particularly interested in how individuals and households respond to environmental and economic shocks.
+I am an applied microeconomist working at the intersection of environmental, labour, and health economics, with a particular focus on how individuals and households respond to environmental and economic shocks.

-Methodologically, my work combines large-scale microdata, satellite-based environmental measures, and econometric approaches using panel data and time-series variation.
-Much of my research focuses on developing economies—including China and the broader Global South—where questions of urban–rural transformation, poverty reduction, and sustainable development remain central.
-I am especially interested in the links between climate risks, inequality, and the resilience of individuals, communities, and firms facing environmental change.
+My research combines longitudinal microdata, satellite-based measures of air pollution and climate exposure, and econometric identification strategies using panel and time-series variation.
+Substantively, I study how pollution and climate risks affect labour market behaviour, human capital accumulation, migration decisions, and wellbeing.
+Much of my work focuses on China and the broader Global South, where issues of urban–rural transformation, inequality, and sustainable development are particularly salient.

+---

+### **Research Fields**
+- **Environmental Economics** — climate change, air pollution, environmental exposure
+- **Labour Economics** — migration, human capital, labour supply
+- **Health Economics** — environmental health & wellbeing, non-communicable diseases (non-clinical focus)
+- **Development & Regional Economics** — urbanisation, inequality, sustainable development

+---

-I also have experience teaching econometrics, applied microeconomics, and introductory economics at both undergraduate and postgraduate levels.
+I also have teaching experience in econometrics, applied microeconomics, and introductory economics at both undergraduate and postgraduate levels.

-If you would like to get in touch, please feel free to email me at **Y.Qin@soton.ac.uk**.
+If you would like to get in touch, please email me at **Y.Qin@soton.ac.uk**.